The Festival of Weeks is called Shavuot in Hebrew and Pentecost in Greek.

 This text explains the importance of what happened on that Pentecost.
 It was the promised baptism in the Spirit.

-Similarly, the primary identities of followers of Jesus is no longer Jewish, Greek, Chinese, African, British, Indian or whatever – all of us find our primary identity in Jesus Christ.
+Similarly, the primary identities of followers of Jesus are no longer Jewish, Greek, Chinese, African, British, Indian, or whatever – all of us find our primary identity in Jesus Christ.
 We are all parts of the same "body."

 What are you hearing from this Festival of Pentecost that is being spoken into your life?

-What differences are being made, or could be made, in your life because of what you're hearing?
-What adjustments are being made to your worldview, self-image, identity, attitudes and behaviors?
-What about your relationships with others who do not share your ethnicity or social status?
+What differences are being made or could be made in your life because of what you're hearing?
+What adjustments are being made to your worldview, self-image, identity, attitudes, and behaviors?
+What about your relationships with other followers of Jesus who do not share your ethnicity or social status?

 Feel free to send us your questions and comments.

-Next week, I think I have to continue with our exploration of this "baptism in the Spirit" and its implications for our lives.
+In the next post of this series, we will continue our exploration of this "baptism in the Spirit" and its implications for our lives.

 I have inserted "in" in place of "with" used by many English translations.
 My reason for this is the Greek word used is en meaning "in."
-I suggest that "with" weakens the meaning of what was happening in this baptism, and I suspect that "with" is used as a concession to those who do not view baptism as an act immersion "in."
-More on this in the next blog.
+I suggest that "with" weakens the meaning of what was happening in this baptism, and I suspect that "with" is used as a concession to those who do not view baptism as an act of immersion "in."
+More on this in the next blog in this series.
+See note 1.

 Works by Mark A. Hewitt are licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.